Types of Commercial Air Conditioning

 Packaged System

-A technician with years of experience in the field of installation of AC knows how to set up the components of an integrated system.
-It’s important to make sure it is properly charged with the right amount of refrigerant.
-The technician should measure the evaporator coil and condenser to ensure the best performance.
+A technician who has years of experience in the field of installation of AC knows how to correctly set up the components of an integrated system.
+It is essential to ensure that the system is charged with the right amount of refrigerant.
+The technician must measure the condenser and evaporator coil to ensure the best performance.

 Ductless System